On this page

 Encourage people to ask questions to clarify.

-Let employees use their skills and provide recognition
+Provide recognition – let employees use their skills

 Recognise and reward a job well done.
-If a person is recruited for a role and not given the opportunity to use their skills, they may not deliver the best work and may leave the job.
+If a person is recruited for a role – and not given the opportunity to use their skills – they may not deliver the best work, and could leave.

 Provide support where needed

 Seems obvious – but there are managers who really don't care about their staff and make no effort to show interest.
 This is bad word of mouth.

 Get to know your staff.
 Find out what's happening in their lives, what motivates them, and offer your assistance and support when they need it.

 Be people-proud and committed

 You want staff to take ownership and feel proud of what they do.
 What actions do you take to ensure they feel important and passionate about the product or service your business provides?